Veterinary questions? Ask a Vet for Answers ASAP

 Do you happen to have any photos of it or can you take a photo and post it to chat?

-You can submit it [email protected]
+You can submit it [email protected] and I can take a look.

 it is a cat that i am looking to buy and have fallen in love with, but i want to make sure i am not making a mistake